bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 101: Wednesday, April 18, 2018

+**Today's Progress**:  Finished Conscience of a Conservative by Jeff Flake

+**Thoughts**:  This was short read.
+While he said he wasn't going to blame the Democrats, he did in some places.
+I really didn't get the sense on how the Republican party can move forwared other than just to reject everything that President Trump stands for.

 ### Day 100: Tuesday, April 17, 2018

 **Today's Progress**:  Finished Chapter 8 of Conscience of a Conservative by Jeff Flake